redmage840/shiningforce/README.md

 divided by 2 rounded down and added to 1 (about half normal formula, minimum 2).
 Type magick.<br>
 Bard: Esuna: Target within range 4 has each effect attempted to dispel/remove with no modifier.<br>
 Bard: Moonlight: Target Warrior, Shadow, Plaguebearer, or Trickster is healed 4 spirit up to its max spirit.<br>
-Bard lvl 2: Aura: Target Warrior, Shadow, Plaguebearer, or Trickster and all of these types within range 2 heal up to 3 spirit.<br>
+Bard lvl 2: Aura: Target Warrior, Shadow, Plaguebearer, or Trickster and all of these types within range 2 of target heal up to 3 spirit.<br>
-Bard lvl 2: Tranquility: Dispel attempt all effects on a location
+Bard lvl 2: Tranquility: Dispel(0) attempt all effects on a location<br>
 Plaguebearer: Pox: Each adjacent, non-plaguebearer, unit gets pox effect if it does not already have it.
 Effect<br>
 causes 3 poison damage at end of turn.
 Lasts 4 turns at level 6.<br>
 Plaguebearer: Paralyze: Target adjacent unit makes endurance save or is stunned (has no actions or move) until<br>